Harvey Hadden Sports Complex

 Click the image to the left or download the plan below to view a larger site map showing proposed additional facilities at Harvey Hadden Sports Complex and Park (subject to the latest bid for funding being successful).

 Nottingham City Council carried out a consultation in July to find out people's views on the proposals put forward as part of the Iconic Bid.
 The project team are currently reviewing all comments received to ensure the development meets the needs of the local community.
 Thanks to everyone who gave us their views.
-To view the findings of the consultation click here.
+You can view the findings of the consultation here.

 Nottingham City Council is investing £13.5 million to develop and transform Harvey Hadden into Nottingham's largest state-of-the-art leisure facility.
 It's part of our ambitious Transformation Programme to modernise City leisure centre facilities to meet the needs of local communities.